DiaoSuYu/Tools/README.md

 ## This repository is used to store various useful tools

-1. AutoMakeFolder: Generate multiple folders automaticly.
+1. AutoMakeFolder: Generate multiple folders automatically.
 2. Science-Internet: Network proxy.